godaddy/tartufo/README.md

                                   included unless otherwise excluded via the
                                   --exclude-paths option.

+  -ip, --include-path-patterns TEXT
+                                  Specify a regular expression which matches
+                                  Git object paths to include in the scan.
+                                  This option can be specified multiple times to include multiple patterns.
+This can be used in conjunction with or as a replacement for --include-paths and also defaults to an empty list, including all Git object paths.

   -x, --exclude-paths FILENAME    File with regular expressions (one per
                                   line), none of which may match a Git object path in order for it to be scanned; lines